 Design Overhaul

-Ransitioning from Shopify to Magento 2 isn’t merely about data; it’s also a transition in design paradigms.
+Transitioning from Shopify to Magento 2 isn’t merely about data; it’s also a transition in design paradigms.
 Magento 2 and Shopify handle design themes distinctively, meaning direct migration isn’t feasible.
 This realization introduces two paths: purchasing a ready-made Magento 2 theme or crafting a custom one from the ground up.
 But it’s not just about aesthetics.

 If your brand has cultivated specific UX/UI attributes over time, you might need considerable investment in Magento’s theme development to retain that brand consistency.
 In today’s digital age, where mobile shopping is no longer an exception but the norm, ensuring your new Magento 2 theme is responsive becomes equally vital.